Robert-van-Engelen/Forth500/manual.md

 address of their value on the stack to fetch with `@` and to store a new value with `!`.

-So-called Forth value words offer the advantage of implicit fetch like constants.
+So-called Forth value words offer the advantage of implicit fetches like constants.
 To illustrate value words, let's replace the `VARIABLE language` with `VALUE language` initialized to `#english`: